pinecoders/pinecoders.github.io/README.md

 If you want to make a suggestion for improvement to Pine, use our [Trello board](https://trello.com/c/QA6bcL7l).

-We hope our [PineCoders Repository](https://github.com/pinecoders/pine-utils) on GitHub becomes the go-to location to search for Pine [Snippets](https://github.com/pinecoders/pine-utils/tree/master/snippets).
+We hope our [PineCoders Repository](https://github.com/pinecoders/pine-utils) on GitHub becomes the go-to place to find [Pine Snippets](https://github.com/pinecoders/pine-utils/tree/master/snippets).